fredlcore/Robotan/Assembly Instructions.md

 <LI>1 x 220µF capacitator
 <LI>2 x 8 pin header
 <LI>2 x 8 pin socket
+<LI>optionall<: 1 x HC-05 Bluetooth module
   </UL>
-Except for the Wemos D1 Mini, you can find a list of items at <A HREF="https://www.reichelt.de/my/1409494">Reichelt</A>.
+Except for the Wemos D1 Mini and the HC-05 Bluetooth module, you can find a list of items at <A HREF="https://www.reichelt.de/my/1409494">Reichelt</A>.
 <BR>
 Some boards from a collective order are still available.
 Contact robotan (ät) code-it.de if you are interested (German or English).
 <BR><BR>